kibook/s1kd-tools/tools/s1kd-newupf/README.md

 OPTIONS
 =======

--@ &lt;filename&gt;
-Save the new UPF as &lt;filename&gt; instead of an automatically named file in the current directory.

 -$ &lt;issue&gt;
 Specify which issue of S1000D to use.
 Currently supported issues are:

 -   4.2 (default)

 -   4.1

+-@ &lt;path&gt;
+Save the new update file to &lt;path&gt;.
+If &lt;path&gt; is an existing directory, the update file will be created in it instead of the current directory.
+Otherwise, the update file will be saved as the filename &lt;path&gt; instead of being automatically named.

 -% &lt;dir&gt;
 Use XML template in the specified directory instead of the built-in